SarahZhang25/optimized-RISC-V-processor/README.md

 # An optimized RISC-V processor
-A pipelined RISC-V processor with realistic memory system built using the Minispec HDL_1 and Assembly language, optimized for performance on a quicksort algorithm.
-Completed as a final project in MIT 6.191_{6.004} Fall 2022.
+A pipelined RISC-V processor with realistic memory system built using in the Minispec hardware description language and Assembly, optimized for performance on a quicksort algorithm.
+Completed as a final project in MIT 6.191 (6.004) Fall 2022.

 Features:
 * Processor has a real memory system with customized instruction and data caches.
 Instruction cache uses a direct mapped cache while data cache uses a two-way cache.